epam/gcp-go2-auto/gpu-workload/t5/TUTORIAL.md

 The first stage is used to download the model artifacts from the Hugging Face repository.
 The second stage is used to package model with PyTorch Serving Archive tool ([torch-model-archiver](https://github.com/pytorch/serve/tree/master/model-archiver)).
 It will create a model archive (MAR) file that will be used by the inference server to load the model.
 The third stage is used to build the final image with PyTorch Serve that will be used to deploy the model to Kubernetes.

-> You can see more details about the Dockerfile in the comments in the file `Dockerfile.torch`.

 ```bash
 export MODEL_VERSION='1.0'
 export MACHINE='gpu'